Billie Eilish Reveals Why She Always Covers Up In Baggy Clothes

 In late March, she released her long-awaited debut album, When We All Fall Asleep, Where Do We Go? via Interscope Records.
 Instantly, she received critical acclaim as well as commercial success becoming the first person born in this millennium to top the U.S. album charts, per The Inquisitr.

-Her debut EP, Don’t Smile At Me, released in 2017, has been streamed over 1.2 billion times according to Billboard.
+Her debut EP, Don’t Smile At Me, released in 2017, has been streamed over 1.2 billion times, according to Billboard.

 In June this year, she is set to play the iconic Glastonbury Festival for the first time.
 She joins a massive lineup of stars, including Janet Jackson, The Cure, Stormzy, Lizzo, Ms. Lauryn Hill, and The Killers, to name a few.